qureshizawar/camera_optimisation/README.md

 (k-matrix) entailing the intrinsic properties of the camera model is built.
 This estimated k-matrix is then optimized to produce the model for the camera.

+Load RunOptimiseKMatrix.m for full estimation and optimisation of a camera K- matrix

 Please read Calibrating a digital camera for computer vision.pdf for more information